Song of the Athenians

 The Song of the Athenians (Athenarnes sång) is a work for boys chorus, male chorus, and orchestra by Jean Sibelius, the last of his Op.
 31. The song runs approximately 3 minutes.

 Background

-Sibelius wrote the song based on Viktor Rydberg's War Song of Tyrtaeus, a poem that describes an Athenian victory over the Persians in 267 A.D.

-Finished in 1899, the Song of the Athenians was premiered the same year in Helenski, Finland along with Sibelius' First Symphony.
-The work was written in the immediate aftermath and in direct opposition to the February Manifesto which restricted the autonomy of the Duchy of Finland.
-The work never mentions Finland and Russia directly, but the song was interpreted to replace Athens with Finland and Persia with Russia.
+Sibelius set Viktor Rydberg's “War Song of Tyrtaeus”, an excerpt from the poem Dexippos, which is set in Athens in AD 267.
+Completed in 1899, shortly after the February Manifesto restricted Finnish autonomy, the Song of the Athenians was premiered in Helsinki on 26 April of that year, alongside Sibelius's First Symphony.
+Biographer Andrew Barnett discerns a spirit of protest in the work and writes that, from a Finnish perspective, the Athenians were an obvious symbol of the Finns themselves.

 The work was the one of three published under the title 3 songs for chorus, Op.
 31. Each song, however, has a different purpose and instrumentation.

+The British premiere of the work was on 23 August 1905 at the Promenade Concerts at Queen's Hall, conducted by Henry Wood.